 The Razor Fang begins…

-@Emm_bars works her way across the first section of the Razor Fang.
+The first section of the Razor Fang.
 You can see how loose everything is.

 Looking back to the rest of the group on the Razor Fang, with Mt.
 Tuk in the distance.